John Tanton: Political advocacy

 Tanton was an anti-immigration activist, and white nationalist.
 He was the founder and patron of many anti-immigration non-profit organizations, including ProEnglish.
 By 2019, six anti-immigrant groups founded by Tanton were designated as hate groups by the Southern Poverty Law Center.
 Tanton complained that he had been smeared as a racist.

 Earlier in his advocacy career, he founded the Petoskey chapter of the Sierra Club, helped found the northern Michigan chapter of Planned Parenthood, and became an active member and then president of Zero Population Growth from 1975 to 1977.
-Unable to secure support from colleagues in groups such as Planned Parenthood and the Sierra Club to limit immigration, in 1979 he founded the non-profit Federation for American Immigration Reform (FAIR) with early support from Warren Buffett and Eugene McCarthy, with the promise that it would be "centrist/liberal in political orientation".
+Unable to gain support from colleagues in groups such as Planned Parenthood and the Sierra Club for his plans to limit immigration, he founded the non-profit Federation for American Immigration Reform (FAIR) in 1979.
+With early support from Warren Buffett and Eugene McCarthy, he promised that it would be "centrist/liberal in political orientation".
 Under Tanton's leadership FAIR was criticized for taking funding for many years from the Pioneer Fund, a non-profit foundation dedicated to "improving the character of the American people" by, among other things, promoting the practice of eugenics, or selective breeding.
 FAIR responded to this criticism by asserting that the Pioneer Fund clearly states that it supports equal opportunity for all Americans, regardless of race, religion, national origin, or ethnicity; that other major organizations, including universities in the United States and other countries, have also accepted grants from the Fund; and that the Pioneer Fund's contributions to FAIR were used only for the general operation of the organization.